-This is not the first time Quiana and Tamron have joined creative forces.
-While at MSNBC she served as the executive producer of “MSNBC Live with Tamron Hall.”
+Burns first joined creative forces with Hall at MSNBC where she served as the Executive Producer of “MSNBC Live with Tamron Hall.”
 She also executive produced “MSNBC Live with Ali Velshi,” helped launch “The Last Word with Lawrence O’Donnell,” and was the co-lead of the Black Employee Network for the news divisions of MSNBC and NBC News.
-Prior to MSNBC, Quiana served as ABC News anchor Robin Roberts’ anchor producer on “Good Morning America,” winning three Emmy Awards.

-Over the course of her career, she has worked in markets such as Chicago, Miami and Milwaukee and has helped lead coverage of every major news story since the 9/11 terror attacks, including Hurricane Katrina, the first network interview with newly inaugurated President Barack Obama, the Oscars, the 2010 World Cup in South Africa, unrest in Ferguson, the 2016 election, the conviction of former Minneapolis police officer Derek Chauvin, and the Surfside condo collapse.
+Throughout her career, Burns has worked in Chicago, Miami, and Milwaukee and has helped lead coverage of every major news story including, the 9/11 terror attacks, Hurricane Katrina, the first network interview with newly inaugurated President Barack Obama, the Oscars, the 2010 World Cup in South Africa, unrest in Ferguson and the 2016 election.

-In addition to being a thoughtful and effective leader producing impactful programming, Quiana has been an agent of change at ABC News as a member of the Culture Council.
+In addition to being a leader in producing impactful programming, Burns has been an agent of change at ABC News as a member of the Culture Council.